 2.1.
 Participants and Procedure

-The cross-sectional study involved 322 participants from the adult population in Ashkelon (Israel).
+This cross-sectional study involved 322 participants from the adult population in Ashkelon, Israel.
 As of the end of 2021, there were approximately 51,300 households in Ashkelon, with close to 150,000 residents (Central Bureau of Statistics, 2022).
-Individuals under 18 were asked not to respond to the questionnaire.
-The questionnaire was programmed using Qualtrics survey software (Qualtrics, Provo, UT, USA).
-On 13 March 2023, a link to fill out the questionnaire was distributed on social networks (The neighborhoods' WhatsApp and Facebook groups).
-A month later, a reminder was sent to the groups, and on 15 May 2023, the survey was closed.
+Individuals aged less than 18 years were asked not to respond to the questionnaire.
+An online questionnaire was programmed using Qualtrics survey software (Qualtrics, Provo, UT, USA).
+On 13 March 2023, a link to the questionnaire was distributed on social networks (neighborhood WhatsApp and Facebook groups).
+One month later, a reminder was sent to the groups, and on 15 May 2023, the survey was closed.
 According to the survey data, the response time for the questionnaire was, on average, around 6.8 min.
-The survey contained 381 entries; 322 participants filled out the questionnaire.
-Therefore, the response rate to the survey was 85% of the total entries.
+The survey contained 381 entries; 322 participants filled out the questionnaire, giving a response rate of 85%.
 At the beginning of the questionnaire, the purpose of the study was explained.
-Filling out the questionnaire constituted informed consent to participate in the study, and no questions were defined as mandatory.
+Completing the questionnaire constituted informed consent to participate in the study.
+None of the questions were defined as mandatory.

 2.2.
 Research Tool

-An online, closed, anonymous, self-report questionnaire was used.
-The questionnaire is based on a literature review and various questionnaires (Dopelt et al., 2019; Dopelt et al., 2021; Choi et al., 2022; Kumar et al., 2021).
-For validation purposes, the questionnaire was provided to eight employees at the Ashkelon Academic College who don't live in the city of Ashkelon.
-Five questions were corrected based on written comments made by participants.
-The questionnaire consists of six parts as follows:
+An online, closed, anonymous, self-reporting questionnaire was used.
+The questionnaire was based on a literature review and various similar questionnaires (Dopelt et al., 2019; Dopelt et al., 2021; Choi et al., 2022; Kumar et al., 2021).
+To validate the questionnaire, it was first completed by eight staff members at Ashkelon Academic College who did not live in the city of Ashkelon.
+Five questions were corrected based on written comments from these individuals.
+The questionnaire comprised six parts, as follows:

-Demographic data - 11 questions regarding gender, age, marital status, number of people in the household, number of children under 18, religiosity, education, country of birth, dietary lifestyle, socioeconomic status, and neighborhood of residence.
+Demographic data - 11 questions regarding participants’ gender, age, marital status, number of people in their household, number of children aged less than 18 years, religiosity, education, country of birth, dietary habits, socioeconomic status, and neighborhood of residence.

-Attitudes - The questionnaire comprises ten questions.
-Participants were asked to indicate their level of agreement with each statement in the questionnaire on a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
-The variable is constructed by calculating the mean for each participant after reversing scales for questions 3 and 9.
-The mean ranges from 1-5, with a higher score indicating a more positive attitude towards the environment.
+Attitudes - the questionnaire comprised ten statements.
+Participants were asked to indicate their level of agreement with each statement on a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
+The variable was constructed by calculating the mean for each participant, after reversing the scales for statements 3 and 9.
+The mean ranged from 1-5, with a higher score indicating a more positive attitude toward the environment.
 The internal consistency of the study was α = 0.70.

-Knowledge - The questionnaire includes ten questions.
-Participants were asked to indicate their level of agreement with each statement in the questionnaire on a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
-The variable is constructed by calculating the mean for each participant.
-The mean ranges from 1-5, with a higher score indicating a higher level of knowledge.
+Knowledge - the questionnaire comprised ten statements.
+Participants were asked to indicate their level of agreement with each statement on a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
+The variable was constructed by calculating the mean for each participant.
+The mean ranged from 1-5, with a higher score indicating a higher level of knowledge.
 The internal consistency of the study was α = 0.82.

-Behavior - The questionnaire comprises ten questions.
-Participants were asked to indicate their level of agreement with each statement in the questionnaire on a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
-The variable is constructed by calculating the mean for each participant after reversing scales for question 6.
-The mean ranges from 1-5, with a higher score indicating more environmentally friendly behavior.
+Behavior - the questionnaire comprised ten statements.
+Participants were asked to indicate their level of agreement with each statement on a Likert scale ranging from 1 (strongly disagree) to 5 (strongly agree).
+The variable was constructed by calculating the mean for each participant, after reversing the scale for statement 6.
+The mean ranged from 1-5, with a higher score indicating more environmentally friendly behavior.
 The internal consistency of the study was α = 0.72.

-Accessibility of facilities - Participants were asked to indicate whether the following facilities are available near their residence: clothing recycling station, battery recycling station, paper recycling bin, plastic and glass recycling bin, walking path/trail, park and playgrounds, and fitness facilities.
+Accessibility of facilities beneficial to the environment or public health (hereafter referred to as “facilities”) - participants were asked to indicate whether the following facilities were available near their residence: clothing recycling station, battery recycling station, paper recycling bin, plastic and glass recycling bins, walking paths/trails, parks and playgrounds, and fitness facilities.
 The variable was constructed by counting the positive responses.
-The variable range is 0-7, with a higher score indicating accessibility to more facilities near the residence.
+The variable range was 0-7, with a higher score indicating accessibility to more facilities near the participant’s residence.